Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable-bitserializer.md

     // ...
 }
 ```

 ## Conditional Serialization

 As you have more control over serialization of a struct, you might implement conditional serialization at runtime.

-More advanced use-cases are explored in the examples below:
+More advanced use-cases are explored in following examples.

 ### Example: Array